 - Public entities, educational institutions or faith-based institutions

-- Organizations must be able to fully utilize the Network for Good customer relationship management software for at least one year.
+- Organizations must be able to fully utilize the Jumpstart customer relationship management software for at least one year.

-- Organizations must have at least one staff person who can commit at least 5 hours per week on fundraising and development activities.
+- Organizations must have at least one staff person who can commit at least 5 hours per week on software, fundraising and development activities.

 - Organizations must be willing to make the $500-$1,000 matching co-payment.

-- Organizations must be determined a charitable organization under Section 501(c)(3) of the Internal Revenue Code.
+- Organizations must be registered as a charitable organization under Section 501(c)(3) of the Internal Revenue Code.

 - Organizations must be physically located in one of the following 11 counties in the Midlands: Calhoun, Clarendon, Fairfield, Kershaw, Lee, Lexington, Newberry, Orangeburg, Richland, Saluda or Sumter.
-Organizations outside of Richland County or lead by BIPOC are strongly encouraged to apply.
+Organizations outside of Richland County or lead by underrepresented groups are strongly encouraged to apply.